wu-lee/rushkoff-archive/docs/_articles/brands-in-an-age-of-narrative-collapse.md

 When you're playing video games and moving choice-to-choice-to-choice, you end up less goal-oriented, less end-oriented and much more experientially-oriented, a bit more in whatever present moment you're in.
 It's really good for decoupling your emotions from the grand narrative of culture.
 A culture that is characterised by _Game of Thrones_-like open-ended, episodic or massive-ensemble, non-protagonist kind of stories, is going to be much harder to steer.
 On the other hand, people who are in that choice-to-choice-to-choice presentism of a video game can be really direction-less and in some ways more easily manipulated at each turn.

-For the individual, is navigating this space

-about moving between different frames

-of reference without losing ourselves,

-our sense of identity?
+**For the individual, is navigating this space about moving between different frames of reference without losing ourselves, our sense of identity?**

-We're trying to do more than one thing at the

-same time, or we think we are.
-It's the idea of

-trying to ape the parallel processing ability of a

-computer chip, when you're actually an organic

-continuous being with only one point of focus .

-I wrote an article for the UK called "Which One

-of These Sneakers is Me."
-This kid was staring

-at a wall of sneakers and that's what he said

-to me.
-He gave me this whole thing about the

-different brand images and purposes.
-How we

-move from one identity to another is key for

-anybody in an age where you get to choose.
+We're trying to do more than one thing at the same time, or we think we are.
+It's the idea of trying to ape the parallel processing ability of a computer chip, when you're actually an organic continuous being with only one point of focus.
+I wrote an article for the UK called "Which One of These Sneakers is Me."
+This kid was staring at a wall of sneakers and that's what he said to me.
+He gave me this whole thing about the different brand images and purposes.
+How we move from one identity to another is key for anybody in an age where you get to choose.

-What role brands can play in helping us
+**What role brands can play in helping us navigate our choices?**

-navigate our choices?

 Well there are two things.
-On the one hand, if your

-brand is going to be mythological and invested

-with all these kinds of stories then it's going to be

-emotionally charged.
-Nike spent a lot of money on

-that.
-When you need motivation or an emotional

-connection to a symbol system, brands are good
+On the one hand, if your brand is going to be mythological and invested with all these kinds of stories then it's going to be emotionally charged.
+Nike spent a lot of money on that.
+When you need motivation or an emotional connection to a symbol system, brands are good for that.

-for that.

-But the thing that really makes them work is if

-you know that behind the brand, the actual culture

-is doing the thing too.
-What used to charge a

-brand was the storytelling ability of the creative

-department of its advertising agency.
-That wasn't

-about the attributes.
-But now, I mean .. . what did

-an Apple ad become in the height of Apple?
-An

-Apple ad was Steve Jobs saying this is incredible,

-showing the thing itself.
+But the thing that really makes them work is if you know that behind the brand, the actual culture is doing the thing too.
+What used to charge a brand was the storytelling ability of the creative department of its advertising agency.
+That wasn't about the attributes.
+But now, I mean... what did an Apple ad become in the height of Apple?
+An Apple ad was Steve Jobs saying this is incredible, showing the thing itself.

 So what is the role of brand managers?